mariaalexissales/sunday-drivers-packing/tests/README.md

 ### Prerequisites

 - Lua 5.1 installed on your system
-- Access to the Simple Packing mod source code
+- Access to the Pack Rat mod source code

 ### Windows